TobiasDeKara/hand_written_digits/README.md

 to these rows as "image vectors".
 These are stored 'by row', meaning the first 28 entries of an image vector represent the first row of that image.

-The Plan
+The following is an overview of the process
 1. Read in the data
 2. Change image vectors to image matrices
-3. Change to black and white
-4. Calculate the Euler Characteristic
+3. Calculate the Euler Characteristics
-5. Introduce dummy variables
-6. Add meaningful names to the data frame of EC values
-7. Make a Classification Tree using Recursive Partitioning
+4. Make a Classification Tree using Recursive Partitioning
-8. View the decision tree
+5. Create a Random Forest of Classification Trees
-9. Measure accuracy
+6. Measure accuracy
-10. Visualize accuracy
+7. Visualize accuracy